// Independent Testing · No Affiliates · No Sponsored Placements Methodology · Editorial

 • Ads on free tier

-Best for: Users who want the most popular and broadest calorie counter
+Best for: Users who want the broadest database and the most established ecosystem

 Visit MyFitnessPal